damste/libsf/readme.txt

 Milestones:
 Oppie-1 through Oppie-7 have been mapped out.
 Oppie-1 has been coded, including emulator, assembler, debugger, and verilog.
 LibSF-386-x40 fundamental design has been created.
 See the li386-documentation pages.

+A tool has been envisioned for writing the hardware:  LibSF Logician.
+It is a graphical tool for manipulating fundamental electronic components, and aggregating them into logic units.

 --------------